cristhianpoveda/cristhianpoveda/README.md

 - 👋 Hi, I’m @cristhianpoveda
 - 👀 I’m interested in robotics, autonomous navigation and artificial intelligence.
 - 🌱 I’m currently learning robotics development using Duckietown.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on robotic systems development.
 - 📫 How to reach me: cristhianpoveda12@gmail.com

 I'm a Colombian mechatroncis engineering student willing to work on thechnology development for helpping people.